-Mirror backup is identical to a full backup, with the exception that the files can be compressed/encrypted only individually and only the latest file version is preserved in destination.
-A mirror backup is most frequently used to create an exact copy of the backup data.
-It has the benefit that the backup files can also be readily accessed using tools like Windows Explorer.
+Mirror backup is identical to a full backup, with the exception that the files can be compressed/encrypted only individually.
+Mirror backups keep only the latest file versions in the destination (no versioning).
+A mirror backup is most frequently used to create an exact copy of your data in the destination.

 While the other backup types collect all the files and folders being backed up each time into a single compressed container file, a mirror backup keeps all the individual files separate in the destination.
 That is, the destination becomes a "mirror" of the source.
 You can even directly access files in the destination without needing to use Backup4all's restore feature, because each file is just a straight copy of the original.

-When this option has been selected, any mirror operation after the first will only copy new and modified files, making the operation very fast.
-In the image below you can see how a mirror backup job would look after running four times (first mirror will back-up everything, subsequent backups will back-up only new/modified files) when the Fast Mirror option is enabled:
+When this option is selected, any mirror operation after the first one will only copy new and modified files, making the operation very fast.
+In the image below you can see how a mirror backup job would look after running four times with the Fast Mirror option enabled (first run will back-up everything, subsequent backups will back-up only new/modified files):

 A mirror backup cannot keep track of different versions of files.
-However Backup4all provides an option to customize destination folder names using user-defined parameters, giving you the ability to save each mirror backup in a different folder location.
-Restoring via Backup4all is possible only from the latest mirror backup, but all previous mirror backups remain available in the destination should you want to access them manually.
+However, Backup4all provides an option to customize destination folder names using user-defined parameters, giving you the ability to save each mirror backup in a different folder.
+Restoring via Backup4all is possible only from the latest mirror backup, but all previous mirror backups remain available in the destination if you want to access them manually.

-- The fastest backup type, especially in conjunction with the "Fast mirror" option
+- Mirror backup is the fastest backup type, especially when you use it in conjunction with the "Fast mirror" option.

-- It creates a snapshot of selected files and folders in the destination which you can browse and access later without needing to run Backup4all
+- Mirror backup creates a snapshot of selected files and folders in the destination, which you can browse and access later without needing to run Backup4all.

-- It needs more storage space than any other backup type
+- It requires more storage space than any other backup type.

 - Password protection is possible only if you decide to compress files individually.